-Are you planning a trip to Fraser Island?
+Are you planning a trip to K’gari (Fraser Island)?
 Lucky you!
 It’s my favourite place in Australia.
 I am always fascinated by its uniqueness and its diversity.
-However, a Fraser Island self-drive itinerary is not easy to create.
-These tips and itinerary suggestions for Fraser Island will help you plan the best trip.
+However, a K’gari (Fraser Island) self-drive itinerary is not easy to create.
+These tips and itinerary suggestions for K’Gari (Fraser Island) will help you plan the best trip.

-These itineraries are optimised for accessing Fraser Island via Rainbow Beach.
+These itineraries are optimised for accessing K’gari (Fraser Island) via Rainbow Beach.
 Fraser Island is the world’s largest sand island, which means you will need a 4WD to drive on the island.
 You may stick to the beach, which is easier, or explore the inland tracks if you are experienced.
 Driving on the beach is fun and exhilarating, but make sure you still take precautions.
-Accidents can happen on Fraser Island and driving on sand does have its challenges.
+Accidents can happen on K’gari (Fraser Island) and driving on sand does have its challenges.

-Need accommodation on Fraser Island?
-Camping on the beach is my favourite (you will need permits to camp on Fraser Island).
+Need accommodation on K’gari (Fraser Island)?
+Camping on the beach is my favourite (you will need permits to camp on K’gari – Fraser Island).
 But if you don’t want to camp, then I highly recommend The Beachcamp Eco Retreat*.
 We loved our two nights there.

 Check the conditions report

 The Queensland Government regularly updates the conditions report published on its website.
 It’s important to check it as you plan your trip as conditions can change quickly.
-Your Fraser Island itinerary must stay flexible so you can adapt to the new conditions and take minimal risks.
+Your K’gari (Fraser Island) itinerary must stay flexible so you can adapt to the new conditions and take minimal risks.

 High tide happens approximately one hour later every day.
 If you are flexible with your dates, you can choose to travel when the tides are the best for the itinerary you wish to do.
 Most of the time, people are not flexible and have to adapt their itinerary according to the tides on their travel dates.

-Many of the must-sees of Fraser Island are located on the east coast.
+Many of the must-sees of K’gari (Fraser Island) are located on the east coast.
 You can drive up or down the beach and stop to check out (from North to South):

 - Indians Head (short walk up to the cape – 45 minutes or maybe more if you start spotting many marine animals from the top)